Tennerz: Mobi Dixon feat. Monique Bingham – Mixed Up Chick (House Afrika)

 Her career began with Acid Jazz band Abstract Truth in 1995 at François K‘s Axis studios.
 The first single, ‘Get Another Plan’, received international critical acclaim.
 Gilles Peterson eventually pickin’ it up for his UK imprint, Talkin’ Loud, the year after.

 Its follow up, ‘We Had A Thing’, which she penned and performed, is another indisputable Soulful Jazz House classic.
 A gem that owes a lot to Matthias Heilbronn’s infectious remixing work.

 Once injected into the veins of the underground, Ms. Bingham’s penchant for painstakingly crafted lyrics put her in a class by herself.
 In addition to her work with Abstract Truth she went on to solo performances with Blue Six.
-But also Sir Piers (cf. the recent ‘American In Chelsea’), Studio Apartment and Liquid People.
+But also Sir Piers (cf. ‘American In Chelsea’), Studio Apartment and Liquid People.

-She has also worked with some of the House scene’s most respected DJ’s/producers… Quentin Harris, Kerri Chandler, and Ralf GUM.
+She has also worked with some of the House scene’s most respected DJ’s/producers… Quentin Harris (cf. ‘Poor People’), Kerri Chandler, and Ralf GUM.
 Her writing skills brought her to the attention of Jellybean Benitez.
 The latter signing her to his NYC publishing house in 2008.

 In 2009 and 2010 she released songs with Karizma and Osunlade.
 Then with Phil Asher and Bah Samba.